What is a Fulfillment Center?

 An inefficient fulfillment process is one of the fastest and most common ways to lose business, especially for larger brands.
 Common problems within these operations include:

-- Inventory Discovery – A disorganized warehouse or an uncommunicative 3PL can make it very difficult to locate specific inventory.
-An inefficient location process leads to delays, which translates to slower delivery times.
+- Inventory Discovery – A disorganized warehouse or an uncommunicative third-party logistics provider can make it very difficult to locate specific pieces in inventory.
+An inefficient item location process can lead to delays and slow down delivery times.

-- Damaged or Incorrect Items – If customers receive the wrong item or a damaged item, that could cause them to distrust the company they purchased the item from and could result in them taking their business to a competitor.
+- Damaged or Incorrect Items – If a customer receives the wrong item or a damaged item, that could create a sense of distrust towards the company they purchased the item from, and could even result in them taking their business to a competitor.
 Proper inventory management, storage protection, and packaging combined with thorough item inspection can prevent such issues from occurring.

-- Shipping Notifications – Customers have grown accustomed to being able to monitor their shipment, knowing at all times where it is and when to expect it.
-A lack of transparency can lead to customer dissatisfaction and increased customer service calls.
+- Shipping Notifications – Customers have grown accustomed to being able to monitor their shipment at all times, knowing both exactly where it is and exactly when to expect it.
+A lack of transparency around order status can lead to customer dissatisfaction and increased customer service calls.